hm-lang/core/proposals/README.md

 that might have the same name as our class instance method, or using a global variable that might have the same name as a class instance variable.

-TODO: do we need "block parentheses" notation here, e.g., `${`?  i don't think so, because `${` should only be required for places where a parentheses can mean something else. here there is no ambiguity, we are creating an object, but because the LHS is lowerCamelCase, we are creating a class.

 ```
 exampleClass := {
     # class instance variables can be defined here: